bluesillybeard/Pinc/readme.md

 - Why use X11 / Win32 / Cocoa directly
     - To minimize dependencies
     - GLFW is hardwired to bond each window to a GL context permanently, which is fundamentally incompatible to how this library works
-    - SDL is difficult to work with in terms of getting it to cross-compile, and it's not designed for static linking
     - Kinc's build system is completely asinine
 - Why make an abomination of Zig and C?
     - This library was going to be written entirely in Zig.
 Then Xlib happened.